 If you have a solicitor, this can be done for you and can form part of their fee.

 When you have the contact details for the respondent, the claim can be delivered to either their home address or business address by recorded delivery.
-This is the case even when the person is outside of Scotland.

 Section D - About the claim you are making